Jared Norris: Carolina Panthers

-After going undrafted in the 2016 NFL Draft, Norris signed with the Carolina Panthers on May 2, 2016.
+After going undrafted in the 2016 NFL draft, Norris signed with the Carolina Panthers on May 2, 2016.
 He played in 14 games in 2016, recording three solo tackles and three tackle assists.
-On December 5, 2017, Norris was placed on injured reserve.
-He played in 11 games in 2017 and recorded four solo tackles.
+He appeared in 11 games in 2017 and made four solo tackles.
+On December 5, 2017, Norris was placed on injured reserve after suffering a calf injury.

-On October 12, 2018, Norris was placed on injured reserve after suffering a toe injury in practice.
-On March 3, 2019, Norris signed a two-year contract extension, but was waived during on August 31, 2019.
+He played in three games for the Panthers during the 2018 season and recorded one solo tackle.
+On October 12, 2018, he was placed on injured reserve after suffering a toe injury in practice.
+Norris ended up missing the remainder of the season and underwent surgery for the injury.
+On March 3, 2019, he signed a two-year contract extension, but was waived on August 31, 2019.

+Overall, he played in 28 games for the Panthers and made 11 total tackles.
+All 526 of the snaps that he played in were on special teams.

-Washington Football Team
+Washington Redskins / Football Team

-On February 13, 2020, Norris signed with the Washington Football Team, then known as the Redskins.
-He was waived on September 5, 2020 and signed to the practice squad the next day.
-He was elevated to the active roster on September 19 and September 26 for the team's weeks 2 and 3 games against the Arizona Cardinals and Cleveland Browns, and reverted to the practice squad after each game.
-He was promoted to the active roster on October 2, 2020.
+On February 13, 2020, Norris signed with the Washington Redskins.
+He was waived on September 5 and signed to the practice squad the next day.
+He was elevated to the active roster on September 19 and September 26 for the team's Weeks 2 and 3 games against the Arizona Cardinals and Cleveland Browns, and reverted to the practice squad after each game.
+Norris was promoted to the active roster on October 2.
+Overall, he appeared in 11 regular season games in 2020 and made three solo tackles.
+He also played in one postseason game.

 Norris re-signed with the team on March 23, 2021.
-He was released on August 31, 2021, and re-signed to the practice squad the following day.
-He was promoted to active roster on September 11, 2021 after placing Curtis Samuel on injured reserve.
-He was placed on injured reserve on October 15 with a shoulder injury.
+He was released on August 31, and re-signed to the practice squad the following day.
+He was promoted to active roster on September 11, after Curtis Samuel was placed on injured reserve.
+Norris played in five games in 2021, recording two solo tackles and one assisted tackle.
+He was placed on injured reserve on October 15 with a shoulder injury, and missed the rest of the season.
+He became a free agent after the 2021 season.

+Overall, Norris played in 16 games for the Washington Football Team and made 6 total tackles while appearing in 274 snaps on specials teams and seven snaps on defense.

 Personal life

-Norris once attended Camp Woodward, a professional skateboarding camp.
+Norris's father, David, was a swimmer in college.
+Norris once attended Camp Woodward, a professional skateboarding camp, and was the "biggest skateboarder ever to attend" the camp.